Manhao: Economy

-The Madushan Dam is located a few kilometers upstream from Manhao; the dame is named after the nearby Madushan Village.
+The Madushan Dam is located a few kilometers upstream from Manhao; the dam is named after the nearby Madushan Village.

 Two bridges span the Red River in Manhao.
 The high Manhao Bridge is a few kilometers upstream from the town; it carries Yunnan State Route 212 (S212).
 Another, low, bridge is in the town itself.

 The Red River around Manhao is not navigable for modern commercial ships (and the Madushan Dam, upstream of the town, has no ship lock), but numerous dredges, both upstream and downstream from Manhao, extract sand from its bottom for use in construction.